CUSTOM SUMMING MIXERS

 STUDIO MONITOR CONTROLLERS

 What People Say About VintageMaker

-After some testing and comparing to the Shadow Hills and Rupert Neve, i´m happy to tell you that your summing amp is playing in the same league.
+After some testing and comparing to the Shadow Hills and Rupert Neve, I´m happy to tell you that your summing mixer is playing in the same league.

 I finally went with yours and I´m very happy with this decision.

 So all in all, i´m so happy with this unit.
 I will sell my Neve and give back the Shadow Hills.
 Thanks so much.

 I should firstly like to say something in defence of my VM Mixer,Vintage Maker is my best choice for sound engineer wants a real analog summing with custom components.
 VM is a piece of gear of my entire process.
 As explained, the main difference is the 3D spatial effect created with phase summing in analog world, 8 tracks summed sound much better than digital summing, and certain software like Harrison Mix Bus makes a great virtual summing more than Protools, Cubase etc. 16 Tracks summed in analog are more wide than 8, and 24 tracks are incredibly wide and beautiful than only 8 summed.
 I've tested a lot of converters before my final choice Ferrofish, Creamwear, Beheringer, Apogee, etc. Ferrofish and VM seems to be my best "clean" choice.